wmunsch/OthelloBot/README.md

 COLOR letter number
 For example, if the bot was initialized as white, a valid first move for black would be
 B e 6
+If the only possible move is to pass, simply write the letter of your COLOR in caps, for example
+B
 The board representation will be printed after each move.

 ## Evaluation function